istio/istio.io/content/docs/tasks/security/mutual-tls/index.md

     {{< /text >}}

-> Istio uses [Kubernetes service accounts](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) as service identity, which offers stronger security than service name (for more details, see [this](/docs/concepts/security/#istio-identity)).
+> Istio uses [Kubernetes service accounts](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) as service identity, which offers stronger security than service name (for more details, see [Istio identity](/docs/concepts/security/#istio-identity)).
 Thus, the certificates Istio uses do not have service names, which is the information that `curl` needs to verify server identity.
 To prevent the `curl` client from aborting, we use `curl` with the `-k` option.
 The option prevents the client from verifying and looking for the server name, for example, `httpbin.default.svc.cluster.local` in the certificate provided by the server.